wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab3_Chat.md

 <br/>
 <br/>

 - The Live Chat will be offered to the agent.
-Click "Accept" to handle the SMS.
+Click **Accept** to handle the SMS.

 <img align="middle" src="images/Lab3_41.jpg" width="1000" />
 <br/>